itom-project/itom/docs/userDoc/source/07_plugins/getstart-hardware.rst

 Deleting a plugin instance
 -------------------------------------

 Once an instance of a plugin is created, the corresponding entry in the plugin toolbox obtains a new child item.
 In |python|, the variable you used for creating the plugin, is created and can now be used for controlling the plugin.
 As long as any variable(s) in |python| still hold a reference to this plugin, its background color in the plugin toolbox is yellow.

+In order to close or delete an instance of a plugin, you have to known by which way this instance has been created, namely by the GUI-based approach or a script command.
+Even if you created the instance by the GUI and sent this instance to a Python handle, this instance has originally be created by the GUI.
+If the instance has been created by the GUI, the background color of its entry in the plugins toolbox is gray, however, if at least one python handle (variable) is still referencing to this instance, the background color turns to yellow.

 In order to close/delete an instance of a plugin you need to delete all variables in |python| that are referencing this plugin, using the command :py:func:`del`: